 The cumulative effect of this sleep deficit seems to be contributing to a less productive workforce.
 According to the National Sleep Foundation, professionals spend an average of 4.5 hours doing work at home each week, suggesting this could represent a cycle whereby workers are less productive during business hours because they’re tired, and so they have to bring work home, to the continued detriment of their sleep.

 2. Sleep deprivation impacts your physical health

 The physical effects of tiredness can be significant.
-A generally feeling of lethargy is a standard symptom of poor sleep, while a number of participants in Hult’s research also reported experiencing other adverse physical symptoms, such as heartburn and palpitations.
+A general feeling of lethargy is a standard symptom of poor sleep, while a number of participants in Hult’s research also reported experiencing other adverse physical symptoms, such as heartburn and palpitations.

 This supports numerous established studies showing a connection between the quality of sleep and quality of physical health.
-Decreased immune function can make you more susceptible to common illnesses, which in turn can keep you away from the office and potentially damage your career.
+A decreased immune function can make you more susceptible to common illnesses, which in turn can keep you away from the office and potentially damage your career.
 According to one study, people who averaged less than seven hours of sleep were nearly three times more likely to develop a cold.

 More troubling however are the potential long-term effects of sleep deprivation.
 The risk of serious medical conditions such as obesity, heart disease, and diabetes, have all been linked to chronic lack of sleep.

 What would happen if you didn’t sleep?
 Watch the video:

 3. Chronic tiredness damages social, emotional, and psychological well-being